Supuh/CSE201-App-Alexandria/App_Alexandria/ReadMe.txt

-* App Display: The core of the program.
+* AppDisplay: The core of the program.
 AppDisplay's purpose is to Display App Alexandria's registered apps to users and to allow access to the app-submission page (SubmissionPage).
 Admin-level users also have the ability to visit the app-approval page through this class (RequestPage).
 Reading in apps from the Application database (Applicationdatab.txt) is handled via the "loadApps" method, sorting and filtering is handled via the
 "sortByPlatform" method called by an ActionListener component, and searching apps' names is handled by the "searchBarString" method also called by an
 ActionListener.

+* MyDialog: A class that displays information for an app selected in the AppDisplay GUI.
+Through the use of ActionListener components, users can "like" or "dislike" the app they are viewing through My Dialog.
+Using the "loadApps" and "refreshApps" methods, MyDialog keeps any changes to like-count updated within the app database (Applicationdatab.txt).

 * Login: The first page users see when accessing the program.
 From here, new users have the ability to sign up for an account or login to an existing one.
 The method "loadUserBeans" is used to access the User database (UserBeans.txt) and add these user account objects into the class for login.
 Login